SHIMA0111/templatia/README.md

 ### Placeholders and types
 - Each `{name}` in the template must correspond to a named struct field
 - Field types used in the template must implement Display and FromStr
-- Duplicate placeholders are allowed, but values must be consistent if they appear more than once
+  - When `allow_missing_placeholders` is enabled, the Default trait implementation is also required.
+- It is possible to use placeholders for the same field multiple times within the template, but during from_string() the placeholders for the same field must have the same value.
+  - For example, if the template is `"{first_name} (Full: {first_name} {family_name})"`, you cannot deserialize `Taro (Full: Jiro Yamada)` into the struct.

-## Errors
+## Runtime Errors
 templatia defines a simple error type for parsing and validation:

 - TemplateError::InconsistentValues { placeholder, first_value, second_value }